catboost/catboost/catboost/docs/en/_includes/work_src/reusage/ostr__options.md

 #### Description

-The number of threads to use during the training.
+The number of threads to calculate object importance.

 Optimizes the speed of execution.
 This parameter doesn't affect results.